-Since 2012 all of our employees have been paid at least the rates published by the Living Wage Foundation, and we have clear pay structures in place for all our teams to ensure everybody is paid equally for the role that they hold.
-Therefore, our approach to closing our gender pay gap is focussed upon achieving a more equal male to female ratio in all job levels and role types throughout our organisation.
-This is a particular challenge for us in our customer service, administration and apprenticeship delivery teams where female employees significantly outnumber male employees - this is the primary contribution to our gender pay gap.
+Since 2012 all of our employees have been paid at least the rates published by the Living Wage Foundation, and we have transparent pay structures in place for all our teams to ensure everybody is paid equally for the role that they hold.
+Therefore, our approach to closing our gender pay gap is largely focussed upon achieving a more equal male/female ratio in all job levels and role types throughout our organisation.
+This is particularly relevant in our customer service, administration and apprenticeship delivery teams where female employees significantly outnumber male employees - this is the primary contribution to our gender pay gap.